RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Note:** Before upgrading ES-DE, make sure that you have not made any system customizations anywhere in the installation directory structure as these files will be overwritten during the upgrade process.
 All customizations should go into ~/.emulationstation/custom_systems/ as described elsewhere in this guide.
 None of the upgrade methods mentioned below will ever touch any files inside your .emulationstation directory.

+It's possible that the new ES-DE release adds support for more systems and emulators compared to the version you previously had installed, so you may want to recreate the ROMs directory tree after you've completed the installation.
+The easiest way to do that is to start ES-DE once with the _--create-system-dirs_ command line option which will create any missing system directories and also update the systems.txt and systeminfo.txt files.
+Note that this is a safe operation as it will not overwrite or delete your game files.
+Alternatively you can rename your ROMs directory to ROMs_TEMP or similar which will display the missing games dialog on application startup, and from there you can create the directories and update the info files.
+But this approach is a bit more cumbersome as you then need to manually move back your games from ROMs_TEMP to your newly created ROMs directory tree.
+If you have installed ES-DE using EmuDeck then the upgrade process will be handled by their installer so this overall section of the user guide does not apply.

 **Linux .deb and .rpm packages**

 Upgrading ES-DE using these packages is very straightforward, just run them through the package manager of your operating system and the process should be entirely automatic.
 Note that you need to manually download the packages from [https://es-de.org](https://es-de.org) as ES-DE is not currently included in any operating system repositories.